 03 of 05

-Sometimes referenced simply as cold enamel, this type of décor is applied to give jewelry the look of enameling with economy in mind.
-Whether accomplished by using paint or some type of plastic (rather than glass as with other kinds of enameling), this is a technique most often used on late 19th- and 20th-century costume jewelry that was relatively inexpensive when it was new.
-Cold painted color basically sits on the surface of an object.
-It is not fired on so it generally does not wear as well as other enameling techniques.
+Sometimes referenced simply as cold enamel, this type of décor is applied to give jewelry the look of enameling with the economy in mind.
+Whether accomplished by using paint or some plastic (rather than glass as with other kinds of enameling), this is a technique most often used on late 19th and 20th-century costume jewelry that was relatively inexpensive when it was new.
+Cold painted color sits on the surface of an object.
+It is not fired on, so it generally does not wear as well as other enameling techniques.
 This type of décor can scratch and chip fairly easily, even when coloring sterling silver pieces.

 04 of 05